 The district recently implemented a series of cost-cutting measures, including reducing school, curriculum and Board of Education discretionary budgets by 30 percent.
 The budgets for district office and the personnel department, not including salaries, have been reduced by 50 percent.
 The Outdoor Education Center at Ingram Pond has been temporarily closed to save on salaries, transportation, energy and supplies.
 Through administrative restructuring, the district has also saved money by allowing a director, an assistant superintendent, a principal and two assistant principal positions to remain vacant.
 District-sponsored travel for staff has also been curtailed for 2016-2017.

-If the referendum is not approved by voters, the district could face cuts to school safety, a significant reduction in staff due to an inability to meet payroll, larger class sizes, further discretionary budget cuts, the loss of staff to other school districts and inadequate instructional supplies and materials.
+If the referendum is not approved by voters, the district could face up to $13 million in budget cuts (one-third of total budget), cuts to school safety, a significant reduction in staff due to an inability to meet payroll, larger class sizes, the loss of staff to other school districts and inadequate instructional supplies and materials.
 The district could potentially lose 90 teachers, 20 paraprofessionals, 12 food service staff, 10 custodians and 7.5 secretaries.
 Five administrative contracts were not renewed for 2017-2018 in addition to the five administrative positions that are currently being left unfilled.

 Anyone with questions about referendum is encouraged to call the district’s Referendum Hotline at (302) 436-1079.